M3SOulu/pentacet/README.md

 PENTACET (or 5C - Curated Contextual Code Comments data per Contributor and Technical Debt) dataset contains contextual code comments of 9096 OSS Java repositories.
 The OSS repositories are identified using a well-defined curation rules that include multiple filtering criteria to exclude non-maintenance, academic repositories and to get active repositories after filtering non-licensed, archived and non-english repositories based on the description text.
 The mined comments are then treated for noise removal such as comment symbols '//','/\*\*','\*/','\#\#\#', '----',\*\*\*\*'.
 Upon noise removal, the empty or blank comments are identified as 'INVALID'.
 Further, the remaining comments are classified into either 'NL' (Natural Language) or *Not'.
 The identified natural language comments are then fed through an iterative semi-automated labeling process, to detect 'Hard to Find' SATD features such as 'went horribly wrong', 'not sure if this will work', etc.,.
 As a result, PENTACET contains more than 16 million contextual natural language source code comments with more than 500,000 SATD comments.

-The dataset is stored in a PostGRESQL DB dumb file.
+The dataset is stored in a PostGRESQL DB dump file.

 Important tools involved in PENTACET data construction: